 Jeremy Weate has a PhD in philosophy from the University of Warwick.
 He has over 17 years strategic advisory experience, focused on minister-level guidance on the mining sector across over 50 projects in over 30 countries in Europe, Africa, Central Asia and the South Pacific.
 Jeremy also has a decade-long interest in the medicalization of ibogaine.
 In 2018, he helped set up Tabula Rasa Retreat in Portugal, now of the leading ibogaine treatment facilities globally.
 He has organised ibogaine conferences in Vienna, Porto and London.

-He is CEO of the Vancouver-based Universal Ibogaine, which will IPO on the Toronto Stock Exchange later this year.
+He was CEO of the Vancouver-based Universal Ibogaine, which IPOed on the Toronto Stock Exchange later this year.
 Universal Ibogaine will take ibogaine through clinical trials in Canada, with a view to multi-country phase 3 trials in Canada, Australia, New Zealand and Israel.
 The company will launch holistically minded psychedelic-assisted therapy clinics in North America and subsequently globally this decade under the ClearSky Recovery brand.

 Dr Alex Wodak AM

 Physician, Director of Australia 21 and President of the Australian Drug Law Reform Foundation